-New and inexperienced workers must first learn the sequence of actions that must be taken for each operation they take part in.
-This training takes time and resources and occupies a worker who could otherwise provide a useful support to the production.
-Not to mention that even experienced workers will need re-training when a new product enters the production or new reconfiguration actions are added to the execution.
+New and inexperienced workers must first learn the sequence of actions for each operation.
+This training takes time and resources and occupies a worker (and a supervisor) who could provide useful support to the production.
+Besides, even experienced workers will need re-training when a new product enters production or new reconfiguration actions appear in the process.

 The rigid form of training that currently takes place in industry undermines attempts at system reconfigurability and costs resources that companies could use better in other areas.

-Digital Instructions were created to counteract the rigid form of training that takes place in industry today.
-Those instructions are provided as real-time guidelines to the operators while they are performing their actions.
+We are currently coming up with digital training to counteract the rigid form of training that takes place in the industry today.
+This is why instructions are provided as real-time guidelines to the operators while they are performing their actions.

 - 3D digital representations of parts that must be assembled to form a product, and the way they have to be placed in the assembly.

 - Written text notifications describing the current action the operators must take.

 Wearable devices such as augmented reality glasses or tablets, or even projectors deliver digital instructions to the operator.
 This way, even inexperienced or untrained workers can complete their operations.
 Each action they must undertake is being shown in real-time.

 In DIMOFAC, we will use digital training for assembly operations as well as reconfiguration instructions when an operator needs to intervene immediately to solve an error in execution (workers can be warned thanks to proactive production line monitoring).
 DIMOFAC will develop several other capabilities using the same developments used for digital training.